w3c/wai-authoring-tools-list/.github/ISSUE_TEMPLATE/comment.md

 ---

-{Consider starting the title with a verb, for example: “Make the logo bigger”.}
+{{ instructions: Consider starting the title with a verb, for example: “Make the logo bigger”. }}

-Suggestion: {briefly state your specific suggestion}
+Suggestion: {{ briefly state your specific suggestion }}

-Rationale: {describe why you suggest this}
+Rationale: {{ describe why you suggest this }}

-Level of importance:
+Level of importance: {{ delete two below }}
-* [ ] Low importance for first iteration or later
+* Low importance for first iteration or later
-* [ ] Medium importance for first iteration or later
+* Medium importance for first iteration or later
-* [ ] High importance before publication of first iteration
+* High importance before publication of first iteration

-{Please create a new issue for each separate comment.}
+{{ Please create a new issue for each separate comment. }}